ionify/ionify/README.md

     , by: "a.🇬🇾+🇺🇸.developer"
     , at: "2009.12-05...2007.09-04"
     , in: "forest-hills.new-york.usa.earth"
-    , is: "also an identically id'd module"
+    , is: "another identically id'd module"
     }
 }
 ;